Alfresco/alfresco-build-tools/docs/README.md

 ### Retry failing step

 [This action](https://github.com/nick-fields/retry) retries an Action step on failure or timeout.
 Useful for unstable commands or that relies on remote resources that can be flaky sometimes.

-### EC2 GitHub runner

-[machulav/ec2-github-runner](https://github.com/machulav/ec2-github-runner) can be used to start EC2 [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners).
-An on-demand EC2 runner can be created, set-up, used to run a required process and finally destroyed - on the fly.

 ### SSH debug